 If you stay in the beautiful region of Trentino (e.g., in Riva del Garda), I highly suggest a trip to Trento.

 Trento is one of the most authentic and beautiful towns I have come across in Italy.

 If you stay in one of the hotels in Riva del Garda (or Trentino), you will also get a Trentino Guest Card, which allows you to use public transportation for free in the region.
 In this case, you don’t even have to get there by car.

 With your Trentino Guest Card, you can also get access to museums and castles for free – they are pretty and reason enough to visit this colorful town.

 As you can see, staying one week in Lake Garda (or even longer) is not boring at all.
 With a great Lake Garda itinerary, it is just the perfect amount of time to see and experience the many fun activities and places Lake Garda has to offer.

-Hopefully, this post has helped you finding out about the best things to do – whether you have 1 day or more time to spend here, it definitely is worth a trip.
+Hopefully, this post has helped you find out about the best places to visit- whether you have 1 day or more time to spend here, it definitely is worth a trip.